-It has been about a month since the last earnings report for Delek US Holdings (DK).
-Shares have lost about 12.1% in that time frame, underperforming the S&P 500.
+A month has gone by since the last earnings report for Delek US Holdings (DK).
+Shares have lost about 38.8% in that time frame, underperforming the S&P 500.

-Logistics: This unit includes Delek’s 63% interest in Delek Logistics Partners, L.P., a publicly-traded master limited partnership that owns, operates, develops, and acquires pipelines and other midstream assets.
-Margin from the Logistics unit totaled $40.1 million versus $36.3 million in the year-ago period.
-The segment’s results were positively impacted by contribution from the drop down of Big Spring refinery logistics properties.
-This was partly offset by a decrease in gross margin per barrel in West Texas.
+Logistics: This unit represents the company’s 63% interest in Delek Logistics Partners, L.P., a publicly-traded master limited partnership that owns, operates, develops and acquires pipelines and other midstream assets.
+Margin from the Logistics unit was $42.5 million, down 5.5% from $45 million in the year-ago period due to spill related expenses worth $7.1 million, partially offset by strong operations in the Paline Pipeline and SALA gathering system.

-The company declared quarterly dividend of 28 cents a share, marking a 3.7% sequential rise.
-The dividend will be payable on Jun 3 to its shareholders of record as of May 20.
+The company declared a quarterly dividend of 31 cents per share, marking a 3.3% sequential hike.
+The dividend will be payable Mar 24 to its shareholders of record as of Mar 10.

 How Have Estimates Been Moving Since Then?

-Currently, Delek US Holdings has a strong Growth Score of A, a grade with the same score on the momentum front.
-Following the exact same course, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.
+At this time, Delek US Holdings has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of A on the value side, putting it in the top quintile for this investment strategy.

 Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-Notably, Delek US Holdings has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+It's no surprise Delek US Holdings has a Zacks Rank #4 (Sell).
+We expect a below average return from the stock in the next few months.